Is Your Event Ready for the “Intentional Inclusion Era”?

 Targeted marketing has been a trend for at least 10 years.
 Experiential marketing that is targeted to the individual has also been a key focus for the past five years.
 Marketers have been very comfortable using categories such as generation, traditional gender, and career status to direct their messaging.
 However, they have been less comfortable with using ethnicity, religion, LGBTQ, race, socioeconomics, and intersectional identities.

 Ignoring the existence of the latter does not negate their importance for how our stakeholders (whether individual attendee or chief executive of a major sponsor) choose to invest their time and fortune at our meetings, conferences, and exhibits.
-I predict that the post-2016 presidential election era will include a stronger affirmation of the intersection of identity, and of event executives’ ability to successfully navigate this frontier.
+I predict that the this new era will include a stronger affirmation of the intersection of identity, and of event executives’ ability to successfully navigate this frontier.

-Starting in 2017, this “Intentional Inclusion Era” will be manifested through how planners market, design education and event experiences, choose speakers and presenters, use technology, and choose locations.
+This “Intentional Inclusion Era” will be manifested through how planners market, design education and event experiences, choose speakers and presenters, use technology, and choose locations.
 Event executives will increasingly keep a keen eye on all of their attendees’ identities.
 They also will evaluate how successfully an event communicates an inclusive/welcome environment for all of the attendee profiles they have created for their events.

 Key considerations include: